mobilizeamerica/api/README.md

 Status: LIVE

-Fetch all public events for an organization.
+Fetch all events for an organization.
 This includes both events owned by the organization (as indicated by the `organization` field on the event object) and events of other organizations promoted by this specified organization.
+By default, this endpoint will return only public events.

 Requires authentication: No